verdverm/chatgpt/README.md

 chatgpt -h
 ```

-Set `CHATGPT_API_KEY`, which you can get here: https://platform.openai.com/account/api-keys
+Set `OPENAI_API_KEY`, which you can get here: https://platform.openai.com/account/api-keys

 ## Examples:

 ```
-Chat with ChatGPT in console.
+Work with ChatGPT in console.

 Examples:
-  # start an interactive session
+  # start an interactive session with gpt-3.5 or gpt-4
   chatgpt -i

   # ask chatgpt for a one-time response